MercuryMesh/LPS_Driver/readme.md

 ## Setup
 ## Required Materials
-*STM32-DISCO Board
+* STM32-DISCO Board

-*2+ DWM 1000 Chips **
+* 2+ DWM 1000 Chips **

-*Jumper Cables
+* Jumper Cables

-*UART to USB Cable
+* UART to USB Cable

-**These chips have castellated edges, so you will either need a PCB for it or will need to solder wires directly to each edge (Very difficult).
+**These chips have castellated edges, so you will either need a PCB for it or will need to solder wires directly to each edge (However this is very difficult and due to the pin pitch, and static sensitivity not recommended).

 We decided to make a series of custom PCB's for this project:

 ![Custom PCB's](./Photos/custompcb.png)